-  - Kaichi School, built in 1876, as the first public school in the region to offer education to anyone, regardless of origin or degree of wealth.
+- Kaichi School, built in 1876, was the first public school in the region to offer education to anyone, regardless of origin or degree of wealth.
 It was one of the first buildings of this type in Japan.
-Currently, the school is closed, and is only available to visitors.
+Currently, the school is closed and is only available to visitors.

 - The Baba family residence was built at the end of the Edo period.
 It was inhabited by a wealthy farming family, descended from samurai.
 The main residence was built in the typical Matsumoto area style of folk architecture.
 There is also a small but beautiful garden.
 The residence and the surrounding garden have been preserved for display to the public.
 It was also recognized as an “Important Cultural Property”.

 The residence is open from 9.00 a.m. to 5.00 p.m. (last entrance at 4.30 p.m.), entrance fee 300 Jen (2,7$).
 Visiting is possible daily except Mondays.